gdulus/beholder/README.md

 ```

 Last thing you can configure on global level is path under which OpenaApi file can be found.
 If not specified `api/openapi.yml` is going to be used.
+You can provide config files in json or yaml format.

 #### Service config
 ![global config](./docs/service_config.png)